1. Engineering Downtown Offices Closed to Public, Dec. 26 & 27, 2024.

 Staff met with neighborhood volunteers on July 11th to discuss and identify native and invasive species that the neighborhood could assist with removing.
 Several neighborhood members attended along with City staff and coordinated next steps for removing invasive species to enhance the woodland understory planting.

-Phase One work includes the construction of storm sewer improvements, vegetated path, and tree removals discussed at PIM 2 and at the site walk through with the neighborhood.
-This phase will be completed in December 2023.
+Phase One work included the construction of storm sewer improvements, vegetated path, and tree removals discussed at PIM 2 and at the site walk through with the neighborhood.
+This work is complete.

 Project Schedule